shaokun11/move-me2/infrastructure/readme.md

 ### Components

 - **evm-rpc**:
-  A service that offers RPC capabilities for Aptos.
+  A service that offers RPC capabilities for move chain.
 It can be used by projects in the EVM ecosystem, such as Metamask, ethers, and others.

 - **explorer**:
-  An explorer specifically designed for Aptos, allowing users to explore and navigate through its functionalities.
+  An explorer specifically designed for move chain, allowing users to explore and navigate through its functionalities.

 - **evm-indexer**:
   Collects EVM transaction data for use by evm-rpc.